aa755/decoding-human-body/_posts/2023-07-05-vaccine-safety.md

 draft: true
 toc: true
 ---
-Many vocal US vaccine scientists, like Paul Offit, claim that the safety of ALL childhood vaccines has been proven beyond doubt.
+Many vocal US vaccine scientists, like Paul Offit, claim that the safety of ALL aproved vaccines has been proven beyond doubt.
 I demonstrate that Paul uses very unreliable evidence to make claims of vaccine safety.
 I show concrete examples from nutrition and cardiology where similarly weak evidence led us astray.
 I also show that he cherry-picks only the studies that validate his biases with weak evidence and completely ignores similarly weak or sometimes even much stronger evidence that goes against his biases.
 Sometimes, he even misrepresents the studies he cherry-picks.